I wanted to

 the district and escape to the mountains.
 For that reason he gave them signs

-that would alert them to the imminent fulfillment and give them enough time to
+that would alert them to the imminent fulfillment, giving them time to

 take action.
 (Luke 21:20-22)